 |OpenGLES 2/3||Not Supported||Not Supported||N/A|

 When you investigate the rendering system while profiling, disable Multithreaded Rendering, Jobified Jobs, and Graphics Jobs to see the whole render queue executed on the main thread in singlethreaded rendering mode.
 This makes it easier to measure the timing and see the command queue easier.

-Note: When you run in singlethreaded rendering mode to execute everything on the main thread you will have different timing as the overhead of managing the other modes doesn’t appear in the profiler.
+Note: When you run in singlethreaded rendering mode to execute everything on the main thread, you get different timing, because the overhead of managing the other modes doesn’t appear in the profiler.

 When you look at GfxDeviceClient functions in a native call stack while profiling, it often adds extra virtual functions from the GfxThreadableDevices class.

-These extra functions are variations of the GfxDevice functions that take data that isn’t thread-safe, for example, ShaderLab::PropertySheet, and convert them to thread-safe data.
+These extra functions are variations of the GfxDevice functions that take data that isn’t thread-safe (for example, ShaderLab::PropertySheet) and convert them to data that is thread-safe.
 When you call SetShaders() in Multithreaded Rendering, the main thread takes a ShaderLab::PropertySheet and turns it into plain serialized data that GfxDevice feeds to SetShadersThreadable() on the renderthread.
-When you investigate shader performance, instrument the SetShadersThreadable() method to gain information on how long it takes to set actual shaders and compare them to their non-threaded equivalent.
+When you investigate shader performance, measure the timing of the SetShadersThreadable() method to gain information on how long it takes to set actual shaders and compare them to their non-threaded equivalent.